 This 18 month part-time programme comprises 120 credits and an EPA (End Point Assessment) upon successful completion of the course.

-AAs each apprenticeship is tailored to the needs of the employer, please contact with Centre for Higher & Degree Apprenticeship for full costings.
+Each apprenticeship is tailored to the needs of the employer, please contact Centre for Higher & Degree Apprenticeship for full costings.

 The university is working with levy and non-levy employers to provide apprenticeships and welcome inquiries from interested organisations.